rcl-ssl/docs/autorenew/test.md

 ![install](../images/autorenew_test/func3.PNG)

-- You should see the output of the function in the logs window.
+- You should see the output of the function in the logs window similar to the one shown above.

 - You may need to run the function twice to see the message from the function app.
 It will identity if there are any certificates that it has scheduled for renewal.

 - Please ensure that there are no errors in the log.
 If there are errors, the function is misconfigured and certificate renewal will fail.

-**Note: The 'RenewCertificates' function will run on a weekly basis and automatically renew certificates that are about to expire.
+**Note: The 'RenewCertificates' function will automatically run on a weekly basis and automatically renew certificates that are about to expire.
 There is no need to manually run the function apart from manual testing**

 ## Related Articles